davidgonzalez95/Azure_Project-02_Data-Factory-Orchestration_CafeCompany/README.md

 ### 4- Type of trigger: <a name="type-of-trigger"></a>

-Since the subsidiaries upload their data to their respective repositories on GitHub on a specific day, but the **exact time of upload is unknown**, it was decided to use a **scheduled trigger** to ensure that the pipelines run at regular intervals every hour throughout that day.
+<p align="justify">Since the subsidiaries upload their data to their respective repositories on GitHub on a specific day, but the <b>exact time of upload is unknown</b>, it was decided to use a <b>scheduled trigger</b> to ensure that the pipelines run at regular intervals every hour throughout that day.</p>

 The workflow would be as follows: